morning-warmups/braingym/Alistair_Martin.md

 **Who is in the painting?**

-A2  The son of the man who was studying the painting
+The son of the man who was studying the painting

 ## Question 3
-**Q3 Name four days of the week that start with the letter "t"?**
+**Name four days of the week that start with the letter "t"?**

-A3 Today, Tomorrow, Tuesday, Thursday
+Today, Tomorrow, Tuesday, Thursday